sharetribe/flex-docs/src/docs/the-new-sharetribe/explore-the-marketplace-create-your-first-listing/index.md

 updated: 2023-06-01
 category: the-new-sharetribe-tutorial
 ingress:
   To create a  listing, you would first have to create a user account.
   On the marketplace, click on the link “List your Sauna” on the Top bar.
 This will take you to the Listing creation form.
-published: true
+published: false
-noindex: true
+noindex: false
 ---

 In the listing creation form, the very first time you create a listing,